 Rod spent 7 years supervising the news division of WRKO, from 1999 to 2006.
 He also produced and anchored major news events and breaking news stories, including complete Republican and Democratic National Conventions, the Shuttle disaster, the Rhode Island Night Club fire, Worcester cold storage fire, and local and state election results.
 He was on the air when the World Trade Center was attacked by terrorists on September 11, 2001.
 Rod has been honored three times as Best Newscaster in Massachusetts by the Associated Press.
 Fritz also worked as a Network News Anchor on Fox News Radio, heard on over 600 radio stations as well as Satellite Radio.

 Rod is a combat veteran of the Vietnam War, having served with the 11th Armored Cavalry Regiment and Psychological Operations (PSYOPS).
-He also received an associates degree from Leland Powers School of Radio, TV & Theatre in Boston.
-He is a graduate of Natick High School.
+He is a graduate of Leland Powers School of Radio, TV & Theater in Boston and a graduate of Natick High School.

 Dr. Dan Briceland from the American Academy of Ophthalmology, says bottle rockets cause some of the most serious eye injuries, but even sparklers pose a very real threat.